Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Zenagamtide (amycretin) advanced to Phase 3 in Q1 2026 after showing approximately 22% weight loss in Phase 1b/2 data.
 Novo Nordisk’s AMAZE program evaluates this unimolecular GLP-1/amylin agonist in obesity, while the AMBITION program (H2 2026) targets type 2 diabetes.
 Unlike CagriSema, which co-injects two separate drugs, zenagamtide combines both receptor activities in a single molecule.

 Viking Therapeutics’ VK2735 (subcutaneous) entered Phase 3 (VANQUISH) after demonstrating 14.7% weight loss in just 13 weeks of Phase 2 treatment — a rapid onset that drew significant attention.
-Mazdutide (Innovent/Lilly China), a dual GLP-1/glucagon agonist, was approved in China in November 2024 and continues Phase 3 development for global markets, with approximately 15% weight loss in Chinese Phase 3 data.
+Both pivotal trials are now fully enrolled (VANQUISH-2 enrollment completed March 26, 2026; VANQUISH-1 fully enrolled per the April 29, 2026 Q1 report), with readouts expected in 2027.
+Mazdutide (Innovent/Lilly China), a dual GLP-1/glucagon agonist, was approved in China in June 2025 and continues Phase 3 development for global markets, with approximately 15% weight loss in Chinese Phase 3 data.

 Which Drugs Are in Phase 2?